Townsville: Early history

 Aboriginal peoples such as the Wulgurukaba, Bindal, Girrugubba, Warakamai and Nawagi originally inhabited the Townsville area.
 The Wulgurukaba claim to be the traditional owners of the Townsville city area; the Bindal had a claim struck out by the Federal Court of Australia in 2005.
+The Wulgurukaba people call their country Gurrumbilbarra, while the Bindal call their country Thul Garrie Waja.

-James Cook visited the Townsville region on his first voyage to Australia in 1770, but did not actually land there.
+James Cook visited the Townsville region on his first voyage to Australia in 1770 but did not land there.
 Cook named nearby Cape Cleveland, Cleveland Bay and Magnetic(al) Island.

 In 1819, Captain Phillip Parker King and botanist Alan Cunningham were the first Europeans to record a local landing.

 In 1846, James Morrill was shipwrecked from the Peruvian, living in the Townsville area among the Bindal people for 17 years before deciding to return to British society when the frontier of colonisation came to the region.

 In 1860, George Elphinstone Dalrymple led a maritime expedition to the region from Brisbane.
-The expedition sailed to Cleveland Bay, finding a very numerous Aboriginal population.
-They landed on the shore near to where the modern city of Townsville now stands and met with a number of Aboriginal people, giving them biscuit and tobacco.
-The Aboriginal people started to touch and feel all the expedition members, and began "smacking their lips", which Dalrymple interpreted as an indication that they wanted to eat them.
+The expedition sailed to Cleveland Bay, finding a vast Aboriginal population.
+They landed on the shore near where the modern city of Townsville now stands and met with a number of Aboriginal people, giving them biscuits and tobacco.
+The Aboriginal people started to touch and feel all the expedition members and began "smacking their lips", which Dalrymple interpreted as an indication that they wanted to eat them.
 Another group of Aboriginal people came down, attacking them with a shower of stones and spears.
 Dalrymple and his men "were necessitated" to fire upon them, "repulsing them with loss."
-They landed again near to Cape Pallarenda to obtain surveys from the hilltops but decided to descend to their awaiting dinghies as they noticed residents of three Aboriginal camps below were moving in their direction.
-These people were yelling and dancing "in a very hostile manner" and Dalrymple felt obliged to fire upon them.
-Dalrymple's group then made an "orderly retreat" to the dinghies halting at intervals to fire upon those throwing spears.
-The crew which had remained upon the Spitfire had seen about eight armed Aboriginal men in canoes approaching them from nearby Magnetic Island in an apparent attempt to board the ship.
-They were repulsed by a discharge of the brass gun.
+They landed again near Cape Pallarenda to obtain surveys from the hilltops but decided to descend to their awaiting dinghies as they noticed residents of three Aboriginal camps below were moving in their direction.
+These people were yelling and dancing "in a very hostile manner," and Dalrymple felt obliged to fire upon them.
+Dalrymple's group then made an "orderly retreat" to the dinghies, halting at intervals to fire upon those throwing spears.
+The crew that had remained upon the Spitfire had seen about eight armed Aboriginal men in canoes approaching them from nearby Magnetic Island in an apparent attempt to board the ship.
+A discharge of a brass gun repulsed them.